Truck Accident Lawyer in Portland, Oregon

 • Lost wages and diminished earning power;

-• Pain and suffering and mental distress;
+• Pain, suffering, and mental distress;

 • Long-term physical disability; and